 Dual Degree with the London School of Economics

 It is designed for young professionals who want to gain an expertise in the management and evaluation of public policy in the European context and at the heart of two major European capitals.
-During the two year programme, dual degree students develop an understanding of the European project and acquire the professional competencies needed to work in the European affairs.

 - During their first year in Paris, students are enrolled at Sciences Po, in either the Master in Public Policy or the Master in European Affairs.